Modafinil is one of the most popular productivity-enhancing medications in the world.

 3. Drink Plenty Of Water

 As mentioned, both alcohol and modafinil promote dehydration in the body.
 This can be a severe condition if left unchecked for too long.

 The best way to avoid this is to drink plenty of water while taking modafinil and alcohol.

 Many people avoid water while consuming either modafinil or alcohol because it makes them have to urinate often.
 This is very unwise because the body is forcing water through the kidneys in more substantial amounts for a reason.
 If water isn’t consumed, the kidneys will be unable to eliminate the compounds from the body, which can build up to cause much more serious consequences.

-In many cases, the body will shift from eliminating compounds through the kidneys to pushing it out the sweat glands in the skin.
+In many cases, the body will shift from eliminating compounds through the kidneys to pushing it out of the sweat glands in the skin.
 This can cause a variety of undesirable skin conditions like psoriasis and eczema.

 Bottom line—drink enough water.